We have a big responsibility when you use our services!

 Payment information provided by contributors is treated as confidential and private information, only available to iMatr payment processing staff, third party payment processing agents, payment gateways and iMatr banking affiliates.
 It includes customer or user name, invoice reference and credit card or paypal information.

-Includes private and sensitive information such as: name *, address *, telephone number *, email, user-type, gender, race, age, marital status, religion, education, income range, type of work, health, how you became Canadian, federal and provincial political affiliation, MyZONE politicians selected, opinions and positions on issues and any PIN * obtained from iMatr.
+Personal information includes private and sensitive information such as: name *, address *, telephone number *, email, user-type, gender, race, age, marital status, religion, education, income range, type of work, health, how you became Canadian, federal and provincial political affiliation, MyZONE politicians selected, opinions and positions on issues and any PIN * obtained from iMatr.

 Entries denoted with an asterisk *, are encrypted when stored and decrypted only when required by an user initiated platform activity.